tsenart/vegeta/README.md

 the targets.
 The actual request rate can vary slightly due to things like garbage collection, but overall it should stay very close to the specified.

+#### -redirects
+Specifies the max number of redirects followed on each request.
+The default is 10.

 #### -targets
 Specifies the attack targets in a line separated file, defaulting to stdin.
 The format should be as follows.